Posted on December 19 2016

-At Babo Botanicals, we make our diaper rash cream only from the finest certified-organic ingredients so your baby's skin gets all of the moisturizing and anti-inflammatory protection he or she needs.
-With our botanical Nutri-Soothe™ Blend, our all-natural diaper rash cream has active ingredients designed by nature to keep your baby calm, comfortable, and rash-free.
+At Babo Botanicals, we make our diaper rash cream only from the finest ingredients so your baby's skin gets all of the moisturizing and anti-inflammatory protection he or she needs.
+With our botanical Nutri-Soothe™ Blend, our pure diaper rash cream has active ingredients designed by nature to keep your baby calm, comfortable, and rash-free.
 Our diaper cream creates a soothing barrier between the diaper and your baby's bottom for optimal protection and it's compatible with cloth diapers too.

 Our Oatmilk Calendula Soothing Diaper Rash Cream is so effective that it provides exceptional treatment for any and all dry-skin conditions, including eczema.
-This means that anyone in the home can benefit from our all-natural blend of anti-inflammatory and skin-soothing extracts.
+This means that anyone in the home can benefit from our natural blend of anti-inflammatory and skin-soothing extracts.
 Rather than irritating chemicals and alcohol, we use nourishing calendula, soothing colloidal oatmeal, and a wealth of anti-oxidants and vitamin-rich flower and plant extracts cultivated on a certified-organic farm in beautiful Upstate New York.
 Plus, our Oatmilk Calendula cream contains no synthetic fragrances or dyes, no nut oils, no paraben or phthalate, and no man-made chemicals, so it is naturally allergy-free and safe for those with even the most sensitive skin.

 Your baby's bottom deserves the best, so pick up soothing diaper rash cream from Babo Botanicals.
 Packed with the goodness of nature, our diaper cream provides unbeatable protection from dry skin for baby and everyone else in the family.